themmyloluwaa/100DaysOfGrowth/readme.md

 - Started the day by setting up the testing environment for the Trivia App.
 - Went through Algorithms and practiced 3 leetcode challenges.
 Found it difficult to understand the 3Sum Closest solution but I will keep cracking at it.
 I also looked at backtracing algorithm and started to learn about the Heuristic approach to solving problems.

+### Day 8

+- I started the day with a walk to the Rheinfall.
+I believe exercising should be part of an Engineer's fire arms in being world class.

+- I continued writing test for the trivia app.
+For the first time, writing tests in react native gave me an amazing experience.
+I hope it continues this way.